 Glossary of Terms for Divorce and Family Law Proceedings

 Alimony: In Washington State family law, alimony is also called maintenance or spousal support.
 Alimony is payment of money by one spouse to the other during separation and after divorce or legal separation.
-If the payments meet the criteria of 26 USC Sec.
-71 they are taxable to the recipient and deductible by the payor on federal income tax returns.
+Payments that fit this description on divorces finalized after January 1, 2019 are non-deductible to the payor and not considered taxable income to the recipient on federal income tax returns..

 Alternative Dispute Resolution (ADR): These are processes used to resolve legal disputes outside of the traditional litigation system.
 Some examples are Collaborative law, mediation and to a lesser extent arbitration.